ecacevedo/exchangezero/README.md

 ## Overview

 Exchange Zero is a full stack app which for users to trade and give away unwanted items with the goal of reducing waste and consumption.
+The base functionality is simply to add and delete items from a common "Marketplace".
+Post MVP features include messaging and blogging.

 <br>